Home

 Your sore pain should be obvious :-)

 Take these to the gym and try them out.
 They're good basic weight training routines, straightforward, and you can download the free weight training schedule PDFs that go along with each of them.
-Though good, basic weight training routines with the recovery and diet info to get the most out of them are even better!

 Oh, and be sure to sign up for the e-zine Starting Strong to get monthly strength training, exercise, and diet tips e-mailed to you - and access to the free e-book Train Smart, Eat Smart: Exercise Nutrition Hacks!